seveas/git-spindle/docs/index.rst

 username and password.
 It then requests (and stores) an API authentication token, so you can always revoke access from your `profile page`_.

+The authentication token is stored in :file:`~/.githubconfig`.
+Never share this token with anyone as it gives full access to your github account.

 .. describe:: git hub whoami

 A simple command to try out is :command:`git hub whoami`, which tells you what